 - Punitive damages – In rare cases, medical malpractice victims may be eligible to request (and possibly receive) punitive damages.
 In contrast to compensatory damages (which are intended to compensate victims for their losses), punitive damages are meant to punish a negligent party and deter that party from acting in a similar, harmful manner in the future.

-Call a Albuquerque medical malpractice attorney at Buckingham Barrera Law Firm at (432) 570-1919 or email our firm via the contact form to find out whether you have a malpractice case and, if so, how much your case may be worth.
+Contact an attorney at Buckingham Barrera Law Firm via our contact form to find out whether you have a malpractice case and, if so, how much your case may be worth.

-Our attorneys are ready to provide you with clear-cut answers about your rights and recovery options, and they can fight to help you secure the full amount of compensation you deserve if you have been harmed by any form of medical negligence (including gallbladder surgery mistakes).
+Our attorneys are ready to provide you with clear-cut answers about your rights and recovery options, and they can fight to help you secure the full amount of compensation you deserve if you have been harmed by any form of medical negligence.

 Although we cannot change or erase the past, we are here for you now – and our representation can make a big difference in your case, recovery and future.